If you have procrastinated and felt bad about yourself- then stop feeling bad about yourself.

 Is there progress?
 Did you accomplish any of your goals, or at least did you get closer to them?

-This can measure how good we deal with procrastination.
+This can measure how well we deal with procrastination.

 And here is something concrete: